This guide is all about initialisms and acronyms – we’ll cover everything from CCSS, to EHIC, CNS, and RIB. You’re in for a treat!

 Before we jump into the wonderful world of initialisms associated with social security and healthcare, it’s important that you've gone through the process of obtaining your ‘certificat de résidence’ and national identification number.
 You read that right – you need to do some paperwork before you have the dubious pleasure of doing more paperwork.
 And you thought the physical move itself would be the hardest part, huh?

 The good news is that we’ve got you covered on this part of the journey as well.
-Just check out part two of our Luxembourg Insider guide, if you haven’t already (you rebel, you!).
-You will find a link to it in the link box at the bottom of this article, and the information you need is under the heading “Who can work here?
+The information you need is under the heading “Who can work here?
 Requirements and procedures.”
 Now, if that’s not a title that gets your juices flowing… I guess you are a pretty normal, healthy, person really, but it’s important.
 Off you go, and I’ll see you back here in a wee bit.

 So by now you’ve got your national identification all sorted (right?
 Surely you aren’t rebellious enough that you read right past the instructions above?), and it’s time to make sure that you are covered should anything go wrong.
 Let’s dive into a couple of initialisms, shall we?
 The acronyms will come later – saving the best for last, you know?